Huskeys-Internal/aws-log-parser/README.md

 ## Local Installation of our fork
-clone it, create a virtualenv, install requirements, create a .env file that has the S3_URL set to the log you want to parse and 1_ARN_CLOUDFORMATION set to the desited ARN of the organizations.
+clone it, create a virtualenv, install requirements, create a .env file that has the S3_URL set to the log file/folder (will be recursive) you want to parse and 1_ARN_CLOUDFORMATION set to the desited ARN of the organizations.

 ```
 git clone https://github.com/Huskeys-Internal/aws-log-parser.git